johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ![Star Trek Transporter](./assets/trek-transporter.gif 'Star Trek Transporter')
 <figcaption><a name="figure1"></a>Close, but no cigar!</figcaption>

-Anyway, while not strictly required, these articles assume a good understanding of the material in that article series.
+Anyway, while not strictly required, this series assume a good understanding of the material in that article series.

 ### Why Custom Transporters?